Ajnana, the School of Skepticism in Ancient India

 by Jayaram V

-From a spiritual or philosophical perspective, just as jnana, ajnana also has a wider meaning.
-It not only means ignorance but also any knowledge which is rooted in ignorance, imperfection, ambiguity, misunderstanding, distortion, doubt, confusion, perversion, evil nature and so on.
+From a spiritual, traditional, or philosophical perspective, just as jnana, ajnana also has a wider meaning.
+It not only means ignorance but also any knowledge that is rooted in ignorance, imperfection, ambiguity, misunderstanding, distortion, doubt, confusion, perversion, evil nature, and so on.
 If you have doubts about the validity of any truth or knowledge, such knowledge is not reliable and cannot be construed as true knowledge.
+On the other hand, we cannot see knowledge and ignorance as polar opposites and believe that only two possibilities exist as far as knowing or not knowing is concerned.
+Having certainty about knowing or not knowing can also be a form of ignorance only, since certainty is often the resort of the naive.

 Knowledge must stand the test of truth to be considered true.
 To be universally acceptable, it must be universally indisputable, reliable and free from doubt and contradictions, irrespective of time, place, conditions or perspective.
 The scriptures must be consistent about it.
 If they make contradictory statements and offer divergent explanations about it, it will lead to confusion and skepticism and unsettle our faith.